Air Force Office of Special Investigations: Firearms

 A U.S. Air Force Special Investigations Academy (USAFSIA) Instructor provides guidance on firing an AK-47 during the weapons familiarization training at the Senior Leader Security Seminar.

 OSI agents' primary firearm is the 9×19mm Glock 19 or Glock 26, though other weapons are available for use depending on the needs of the mission, including the M4 and MP5.
 Agents may also carry one personally owned weapon (POW) from an approved list of manufacturers in 9mm.
 However, agents must qualify with one of the government-issued Glock pistols.

 Air Force Academy Informant Program

-In December 2013, The Colorado Springs Gazette reported that OSI was operating a Confidential Informant Program at the U.S. Air Force Academy (USAFA), Colorado Springs, CO, which recruited cadets to gather information about other rule breakers and criminals.
-The program left the recruits to take responsibility for both the initial incident that got them into trouble and any subsequent rule-breaking behavior resulting from the directions of OSI agents.
+In December 2013, The Colorado Springs Gazette reported that OSI was operating a Confidential Informant Program at the U.S. Air Force Academy (USAFA), Colorado Springs, Colorado, which recruited cadets to gather information about other rule breakers and criminals.
+The program left the recruits to take responsibility for both the initial incident and any subsequent rule-breaking behavior resulting from the directions of OSI agents.
 One of the cadets who participated said, "...it was effective.
 We got 15 convictions of drugs, two convictions of sexual assault.
 We were making a difference.
 It was motivating, especially with the sexual assaults.
 You could see the victims have a sense of peace."

-In response, the USAFA Superintendent will now have oversight of the program at the Academy.
-Though the Superintendent will be aware of the operations, OSI will still have command and control of the program.
+In response, the USAFA Superintendent now has oversight of the program at the Academy.
+Though the Superintendent is aware of the operations, OSI has command and control of the program.